Adam’s Rib (1949) dir. George Cukor

 w/ William Powell, Myrna Loy, Frank McHugh, Edmund Lowe, Nella Walker, Carl ‘Alfalfa’ Switzer, Jason Robards, Sr., Bess Flowers

 Director of The Thin Man (1934) reunites Powell and Loy for a lively twist on the amnesia plot.
 Powell plays a fuddy-duddy cheapskate who gets hit on the head and recovers his long-lost memory: He’s really an urbane con artist who favors spending sprees!
-This proves good timing as his wife (Loy) is seeking a divorce so she can wed a more exciting man (Lowe).
+This proves good timing as his wife (Loy) is seeking a divorce so she can wed a more exciting man (Edmund Lowe).
 Since Powell can’t reveal his criminal past, he must try to win her back in a more devious way.
 That she detests him for the first half of the movie makes for sparkling sparring.
-Walker is Loy’s mom; she often played a snooty matron.
-Our Gang’s Switzer appears in his first post-Alfalfa role.
-Ultimately, though, this movie would not be the same without sidekick player McHugh (Going My Way, Footlight Parade) as straight man to Powell’s horn-blowing insanity.
-99 minutes.
+Nella Walker is Loy’s mom; she often played a snooty matron.
+Our Gang’s Carl Switzer appears in his first post-Alfalfa role.
+Ultimately, though, this movie would not be the same without sidekick player Frank McHugh (Father Timothy O’Dowd in Going My Way) as straight man to Powell’s horn-blowing insanity.

 I Married a Witch (1942) dir.
 René Clair